 Lake Ontario is the smallest of the Great Lakes.
 Yet, at 190 miles in length, 50 miles in width, and featuring 700-plus miles of shoreline shared between New York state and Ontario, Canada, and with surface acreage of roughly 7,300 square miles, it’s still the 14th largest lake in the world.

 The fifth Great Lake has an excellent reputation for offering rich and diverse sportfishing opportunities.
-On the eastern end places like the Bay of Quinte and Henderson Harbor are renowned for producing double-digit walleyes.
-To the west, especially in the Niagara River region, it’s all about the exceptional trout and salmon fishing.
+On the eastern end, places like the Bay of Quinte and Henderson Harbor are renowned for producing double-digit walleyes.
+To the west, especially in the Niagara River region, it’s all about exceptional trout and salmon fishing.

 Brent Bochek, multi-species fishing guide and Northland Pro Staff angler lives in Grimsby, Ont., and regularly takes clients after lake trout and salmon along the southern shore from the Niagara River to beyond Fifty Mile Point.
 Fishing approaches aren’t complicated, he says, but sometimes require an angler to hunt for fish.

 1. From April through early May trolling stickbaits in shallow water is the prime approach.
 “We’re talking about 5 to 20 feet—where water temperatures are highest early in the season,” he says, “and where lakers, brown and rainbow trout, and salmon come to feed on smelt and alewives.”